 Video-Based Learning

-Engaging video content demonstrates proper techniques clearly.
-Watch real demonstrations of safe first-aid response, carrying, and handling methods you can apply immediately.
+Engaging video content demonstrates every skill clearly.
+Watch real demonstrations of CPR, AED use, choking response and the recovery position that you can picture and apply immediately.

 06